miho030/Fox2AV-CLI/README.md

 ```

-### A TEST HAS ALREADY BEEN COMPLETED IN UBUNTU, CENTOS, OPENBSD, SOLALIS, KALI, BT.
-**TESTING ON TAILS, ELEMENT, SUSE AT IMAO.**

 # Warning
 **This scripts are unstable. so i upload various beta scripts after 1.2.9, like 1.2.91, 1.2.92, 1.2.93 ~